SACD means Super Audio CD. It’s also referred to as SA-CD.

 SACD uses the Direct Stream Digital (DSD) encoding.

-DSD is based on Pulse Density Modulation which produces superior quality sound, compared to PCM (Pulse Code Modulation), used for audio CD.
+DSD is based on Pulse Density Modulation which produces superior quality sound, compared to PCM (Pulse Code Modulation), used for an audio CD.

 How to Play SACD?